 Yes, switches are pretty cheap on eBay, but this involves a stack of three switches in every room.
 We may have to add another switch if we move just one host from its original subnet to another.
 Worse yet, what if we decide to add another subnet to further partition the traffic?

 VLAN technology solves these problems!

 You need to program your collection of switches to partition themselves into multiple virtual LANs.
 The switch only forwards frames between ports on the same VLAN.
 Put another way, each VLAN is its own broadcast domain.
 It also has a unique logical IP address block.
 You can reconfigure which VLAN a physical port belongs to, and effectively move a host to a new LAN without changing any cabling.

 The packets have to pass through a router to travel between VLANs.
 The VLANs logically partition the large physical LAN to increase security.
-Routers can forward packets between VLANs, but only subject to any packet filtering rules.
+Routers can forward packets between VLANs, subject to any packet filtering rules.
 This could lead to the odd looking situation of a router with multiple Ethernet interfaces plugged into the same switch.

 What you really do is set up multiple subinterfaces on the one physical interface.
 Just one cable from the router to the switch, but at a logical IP layer it's as if it were two connections.
 You program that switch so the port where you plug in the router belongs to multiple VLANs.